phases/Phases.UGenie/README.md

 - **OpenAI**: Set your API key and choose the desired model for both text and image generation.
 - **Azure OpenAI**: Set the required API key and model for the Azure service.
+- **Google Gemini**: Set the required API key and model for the Google service.
 - **In-House Option**: Configure your in-house AI endpoint for both text and image generation.

+We will be adding all the connectors available in semantic kernel🚀

 ### Configuration Screenshots